emqx/emqx-docs/en_US/data-integration/data-bridges.md

 ### Built-in Rule Engine

-A powerful rule engine is the core component of data processing and distribution based on MQTT.
-Before the IoT data is ingested into the external data system, the data will go through the rule engine and be processed by the rules for real-time data extraction, filtering, enrichment, and format transformation.
-When an action is added to the rule defining how data is processed, EMQX will output the result to a configured data bridge.
+A powerful built-in rule engine forms the core component for SQL-based data processing and distribution.
+Incoming IoT data from clients is routed through this rule engine, where it undergoes real-time processing encompassing data extraction, filtering, enrichment, and format transformation based on predefined rules.
+Subsequently, the processed data is channeled to specified data bridges.

 You can find detailed information on how the rule engine works in the [Rule Engine](./rules.md) chapter.

 ### SQL-Based Data Processing

 Data sources from various IoT devices and systems have all kinds of data types and formats.
-To obtain the required data, a SQL-based syntax is used in rules for data extraction, filtering, enrichment, and transformation.
+The built-in SQL rules include a wide range of functions, such as character manipulation, data type conversion functions, and compression/decompression functions, allowing for flexible and complex data processing.

 For more information on SQL-based rules, see [Rule SQL Reference](./rule-sql-syntax.md).

+### Data Bridge

+The data bridge is a crucial component for connecting EMQX with external data systems.
+It enables the seamless flow of data from EMQX to external databases, cloud platforms, or other systems.
+You can configure data bridges through the EMQX Dashboard, specifying the data forwarding destination and data format for efficient data exchange with external systems.

+The [Supported Integrations](#supported-integrations) section provides links to the specific instructions for setting up different data bridges.

 ## Supported Integrations